|

 of interest page.

-in early and mid 2004.
-The clips are somewhat random but cover everything:
+and mid 2004.
+The clips are somewhat random but cover everything: the Kurds

-the Kurds (and Saddam’s gassings), the Marsh Arabs (and Saddam’s draining of
+(and Saddam’s gassings), the Marsh Arabs (and Saddam’s draining of the

-the marshes), the Iraqi stock market, and the tawdry everyday life in Baghdad.
+marshes), the Iraqi stock market, and the tawdry everyday life in Baghdad.
+Opinions on

-Opinions on American involvement are mixed.
-Some Iraqis welcome the “freedom”
+American involvement are mixed.
+Some Iraqis welcome the “freedom” but miss

-but miss the “security.”
-Some Iraqis had an adequate lifestyle under Saddam,
+the “security.”
+Some Iraqis had an adequate lifestyle under Saddam, only to

 Guerrilla: The Taking of Patty Hearst (2004, Magnolia, dir.
 Robert Stone, 89 min, rec PG-13) may provide its most telling insight in the